cjavdev/vim-curriculum/part1/vim-gym.md

 _Time to get stronger and faster!_

-Mild suggestion: Uninstall your existing text editor.
-Edit everything with vim.
+**Mild suggestion**: Uninstall your existing text editor.  **Super strong suggestion**: Edit everything with vim.
 Code, emails, blog posts, tweets, commit messages, todo lists, love letters, baby name lists, plans to take over the world should all be edited with vim.
 Go All In!

 ## Slow is Smooth, Smooth is FAST!